kuleshov/gwaskb/results.md

 * `notebooks/results/util/phenotype.mapping.gwascat.annotated.tsv` : Mapping of Gwas Catalog phenotypes to GwasKB phenotypes.
 The columns are: Gwas Catalog phenotype, simple GwasKB phenotype, detailed GwasKB phenotype, code.
 The code is: 0=incorrect phenotype, 1=incorrect because acronym was not resolved, 2=approximately correct, 3=fully correct.
 * `notebooks/results/util/rels.discovered.annotated.txt` : 100 random new relations and our annotations.

-## Input Used By GwasKB To Generate Results
+## Input Data Used By GwasKB To Generate Results

 The publications used to generate the above results can be downloaded from `https://stanford.app.box.com/s/w0etl89129gxt2l2amoo7u936511fhy5`.